 Nature Immersion Programs for Homeschooling/Unschooling Children

-We are currently accepting registration forms for next school year, which begins in September 2017.
+We currently have 1 spot open for this school year.
 Please read below for more information about this program, and how to register.

 At Forest Fridays, we welcome children who are homeschooling or unschooling, ages 6-11 years old.
 This program offers your child timeless time in nature and opportunities to learn from the healing wisdom of plants and animals, to develop wilderness skills, to be inspired by stories, songs, and games, to make connections with other children, to explore the forest with all of their senses, and so much more!

 A Typical Day

 We meet every Friday morning, in a beautiful backyard, where we have a covered outdoor kitchen, a rocket stove for cooking meals, a fire pit around which to stay warm, a garden, and a composting toilet.
 We will have 2 groups of 6 children, each led by a different teacher.

 This group of older children will arrive in the morning and get started with cooking a snack for everyone.
 We have a rocket stove, which allows us to cook a pot of food efficiently over a small fire.
 Or we may make a snack in the cob oven.
 On colder mornings, we will also tend a fire in our fire pit to help keep everyone warm.